Fronkon Games

 return pixel;

-And you would be right, since a texture fetch (the ‘SAMPLE_TEXTURE2D’ macro) is one of the most expensive operations in shaders.
+You would be right, since a texture fetch (the ‘SAMPLE_TEXTURE2D’ macro) is one of the most expensive operations in shaders.

 The answer is that we can add effects behind the image representing the card and in front of it.